seifferth/jotter/readme.md

 jotter-bib
 : Extract bibtex entries from all markdown files in the jotter and combine them in a single file.

-jotter-keyword
-: Interact with keywords specified throughout the wiki.
-See `jotter-keyword -h` for further information.

 jotter-tags
 : Create a `tags` file in the current working directory.
 This file is meant